dovudo/EasyDaddy/README.md

 # EasyDaddy – Smart Autofill Chrome Extension

 > ⚡ Save hours on repetitive form-filling.
-EasyDaddy uses LLMs to understand the web page you’re on and fills out the right information from your personal or project profiles – even complex answers like motivation letters or pitch descriptions.
+EasyDaddy uses LLMs to understand the web page you're on and fills out the right information from your personal or project profiles – even complex answers like motivation letters or pitch descriptions.

 ---